syncfusion-content/wpf-docs/wpf/Spreedsheet/Getting-Started.md

 {%highlight c#%}
-[C#]

 FileStream stream = new FileStream(@"..\..\Data\DefaultSheet.xlsx", FileMode.Open);
 spreadsheet.ImportFromExcel(stream);
 {%endhighlight%}

 {%highlight vbnet%}
- [VB]

  Dim stream As FileStream = New FileStream("..\..\Data\DefaultSheet.xlsx", FileMode.Open)spreadsheet.ImportFromExcel(stream)

 {%endhighlight%}

->

-> _Note: You can also open the Excel document using ImportFromExcelCommand.
+> Note: You can also open the Excel document using ImportFromExcelCommand.
 When you execute the ImportFromExcelCommand it will display the Open dialog box.
-Using this Open dialog, you can open the Excel document in the Spreadsheet control._
+Using this Open dialog, you can open the Excel document in the Spreadsheet control.

 ## Appearance and Structure of the Controls